dmc-au/twin-spirals/README.md

-# twin-spirals
+# Twin Spirals
-Demonstration of the solving the twin spirals problem with neural networks
+Solving the twin spiral problems with neural networks.